SiG-FSTM/sig-fstm.github.io/_posts/CTF UniKL 2018 Writeup: Nexagate Bounty 2.md

 ---

 Assalamualaikum.
 Hello there.
 Let's get started.
-So, they gave us some files which is in E01, z01 and z02 file format.
-The clue is "he always hide important data in random folders".
+So, they gave us some files which is in `E01`, `z01` and `z02` file format.
+The clue is "he always hide important data in random folders".<br>